Health and Travel Alerts Learn More Left arrow

 Mofongo

-Traditional Puerto Rican fare mixes Taino, Spanish, African, and American influences.
+The traditional cuisine that Puerto Rico is known for mixes Taino, Spanish, African, and American influences.
 Rice and beans, chicken with rice, and other familiar dishes please youngsters.
 Masterful chefs have created a Caribbean-Asian fusion cuisine, for example, nachos with wasabi, and spring rolls with mango, that has helped crown San Juan the culinary capital of the Caribbean.

 For traditional fare, try mofongo, a mix of masked plantains and often pork, as well as local fish at friendly Raíces on Recinto Sur Street in San Juan.
 Cayo Caribe, which has several restaurants around town, plates tasty seafood paellas, stews, and fried, local fish, and Vaca Brava, on Recinto Sur, serves up grilled meats and fresh seafood.